evaera/moonwave/website/docs/Publishing.md

 Otherwise, you can run `moonwave build`, and your built website will be in a folder called `build` in your project directory.

-Or you can specify the `--out-dir [path]` argument to set the build directory to a different path.
+Additionally, you can also specify the `--out-dir [path]` argument to set the build directory to a different path other than the default `build` directory.

 :::caution
 Remember to add the `build` folder to your `.gitignore`!